-- Restore Last State: Restores application program to state it was in when power was lost.
-If the application was running, it will be set to RUN mode with Hot Start initialization so that all variables are set to their last value (default) - Application Stop: All logic programs and fieldbus drivers stopped - Auto-Run Cold Start: Starts application in RUN mode with all variables set to their initialization value - Auto-Run Warm Start: Starts in RUN mode with RETAIN variables are set to their last value and all other variables are set to their initialization value - Auto-Run Hot Start: Starts in RUN mode with all variables are set to their last value
+- Restore Last State (Default): If startup state is Restore Last State, the project startup state is dependent on operational state when the controller was reset. - If the operational state was APPLICATION STOP, the project will start in APPLICATION STOP state. - o If the operational state was RUN, the project will start in RUN state with Warm Start initialization. - If the operational state was ERROR, the project will start in APPLICATION STOP state. - Application Stop: Starts with all logic programs and fieldbus drivers stopped - Auto-Run Cold Start: Starts application in RUN mode with all variables set to their initialization value - Auto-Run Warm Start: Starts in RUN mode with RETAIN variables are set to their last value and all other variables are set to their initialization value